kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 metric, may suggest that there are accumulating non-progressing jobs controlled by `CronJob`, and managed by a custom Job controller.
-If additionally `job_by_external_controller_total>0` it may suggest that the Jobs are getting stuck due as they are not synchronized by the custom controller.
+If additionally `job_by_external_controller_total>0` it may suggest that the Jobs are getting stuck due to not being synchronized by the custom controller.
   - Components exposing the metric: kube-apiserver

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?